Chelsea cult hero Diego Costa taking his talent and temper back home with Atletico Mineiro

 Now, at 32, he is going back to where it all began.
 The uncompromising forward has signed terms with Brazilian giants Atletico Mineiro, who look set to give him every chance to expand that already bulging trophy cabinet.

-“There will be no lack of dedication, running and of course, goals,” Costa, who is set to be presented as a Mineiro player on Thursday, signalled to Radio Itatiaia after his free transfer was confirmed over the weekend.
+“There will be no lack of dedication, running and of course, goals,” Costa, who is set to be presented as a Mineiro player on Thursday, told Radio Itatiaia after his free transfer was confirmed over the weekend.

 Nor can he expect a guaranteed place in the Mineiro line-up.
 Hulk, still a daunting presence for any marker at the age of 35, continues to impress as the club's enforcer at centre-forward, his physique as magnificent and muscular as ever.